Azure-Samples/storage-dotnet-resource-provider-getting-started/README.md

 ## Understand what this sample is doing

-The sample walks you through several Storage Resource Provider operations.
+The sample walks you through several Storage resource provider operations.

 Namespaces for this example: